Eyal Golasa: Early life

-Golasa was born in Netanya, Israel, to a family of Mizrahi Jewish (Yemeni-Jewish) descent.
+Golasa was born in Bat Hefer, Israel, to a family of Mizrahi Jewish (Yemeni-Jewish) descent.
 His father is former Israeli footballer Avner Golasa.

 Club career

 Maccabi Haifa

-Born in Netanya, Israel, Golasa came from the highly successful youth system of Beitar Nes Tubruk.
+Golasa came from the highly successful youth system of Beitar Nes Tubruk.
 In the summer of 2008, he joined Maccabi Haifa.
 He made his debut in the 2008–09 Israeli Premier League.
 The midfielder remained a substitute at the beginning of this season until coming off the bench in a UEFA Champions League match against Kazakh champion FK Aktobe on 4 August.
 Golasa came off the bench, almost singlehandedly turning around a 0–3 deficit as Maccabi claimed a vital 4–3 victory.
 After leading Maccabi to the playoff stage of the UEFA Champions League, Golasa scored a goal against Red Bull Salzburg, as the Israelis won 3–0.
 This result enabled the Israelis to return to the group stages of Europe's elite competition.
 At that time he was being monitored by major European clubs.
 Websites specializing on football scouting would present him as the new star of the Israeli football.

 On 1 February 2010, Golasa had reportedly signed a contract with Italian club S.S.
 Lazio.
 Five days later, the club announced the signing on a 4.5-year deal.
 However, Golasa decided to return to Israel to rejoin Maccabi Haifa and apologised for joining Lazio without informing Maccabi Haifa.
 Maccabi Haifa confirmed the player was staying and stated the Lazio contract was not valid because they had not been informed of negotiations between Golasa and Lazio.

 He was suspended for six months by Maccabi Haifa after agreeing to sign a new contract.
-He made a verbal agreement but later backed out, causing club boss Ya'akov Shahar to suspend him until the end of the season, after which he was sold to Greek football club PAOK...
+He made a verbal agreement but later backed out, causing club boss Ya'akov Shahar to suspend him until the end of the season, after which he was sold to Greek football club PAOK.